AmadeusITGroup/ssh-key-generator/Readme.md

 # SSH key generator VSCode Extension

 This VSCode Extension allows users to generate SSH key pair and deploy it on remote server.
 So users can use Remote-SSH to connect to any remote server whithout enter any password.
-It's faster the connection.
+It fasters the connection.

-For more security, the key is suffix with the name of the host.
+For more security, the key is suffixed with the name of the host.
 One key is used by only one host.

-It provides several commands.
+It provides several commands:

 # Commands
 * Generate SSH key